nuncjo/memento/README.md

-# memento
+# Memento v 0.2.
-Memento is simple open source software inspired by Brian Tracy "Eat That Frog" book.
-Memento is also example of using and mixing QML and standard GUI interface of PyQT.
+<p>Memento is simple open source software inspired by Brian Tracy "Eat That Frog" book.
+Memento is also example of using and mixing QML and standard GUI interface of PyQT.</p>
-<h3>Memento v 0.2.</h3>
-<p>Memento is simple open source software inspired by Brian Tracy "Eat That Frog" book.</p>

 <h4>Features:</h4>
 <ul>
     <li>Ability to set one time or daily Tasks.</li>